sarthak0613/F1-Drivers-Data-Analysis/README.md

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/3eb37ba3-66dc-428f-82f5-edf89616f189)

+Most of the drivers in the dataset don't race in F1 anymore, but have graced the tracks in the past.

 - ### Nations with most no. of drivers

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/8e6ffaa0-4336-4f25-9b94-27e3d6052acd)

+UK has produced the highest no. of drivers for F1, followed by USA, Italy, France and so on.

 - ### Top 5 nations with most no. of wins

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/aefd1ce9-cc65-414e-a870-10c3d53ff497)

+UK has the most no. of wins, with majority of the wins coming from the legendary driver Lewis Hamilton who is still active in F1 and races for Mercedes F1 team.

 - ### Scatter plot(Pole position v/s Race win)

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/94e74bf2-422a-4d41-a724-83b40cedab1f)

+In most of the cases, a pole postion, ensures a race win.

 - ### Top 5 Nations with Highest win rate

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/1027bfdf-cdc1-4bbd-bbc3-52ab57e7cdb4)

+Germany has the highest win rate, with some legendary drivers like Michael Schumacher, Sebastian Vettel, etc. coming from the nation and have graced the F1 tracks with tremendous records.

 - ### Top 10 Drivers with most no. of wins

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/f91c8720-d53f-4b32-8814-6e53a1655f5f)

+Lewis Hamilton(UK) surpassed Michael Schumacher(GER) to claim the top spot for most no. of F1 race wins.
+Also some legends of the sport are in the all time top 10 like Sebastian Vettel(GER) and Ayrton Senna(BRA).
+Also there are only 3 drivers in the top 10 who are currently active in F1.(Lewis Hamilton(UK), Max Verstappen(NED), Fernando Alonso(ESP)).

 - ### Top 10 active drivers with highest win rates

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/c617fe35-1bfa-431f-94ed-302193a7b5bd)

+Lewis Hamilton also has the best win rate among all other drivers who are currently active.
+Youngster Max Verstappen(NED) is just behind in the 2nd spot.

 - ### Top 10 drivers with highest points per entry

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/5dba964f-ee92-4028-85b3-bff061839c5c)

+Lewis Hamilton is the driver with highest points per entry(in a F1 race).

 - ### Decade wise distribution of drivers

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/ba7278c2-ccc5-4638-ae63-3a8c2b85bbc3)

+1960s have seen the highest no. of drivers participating in F1.

 - ### Top 10 drivers with most no. of Pole positions

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/23d9a0de-a5b8-4b4b-bedb-7f7bc26fb91e)

+Lewis Hamilton also has the most no. of pole postions while qualifying for a F1 race.

 - ### Drivers who participated in F1 for the longest time

 ![image](https://github.com/sarthak0613/F1-Drivers-Data-Analysis/assets/135547703/27c6c2aa-924c-4963-af4a-ed5ca76bbf03)

+Rubens Barichello(BRA), Kimi Raikkonen(FIN), Michael Schumacher(GER) and Fernando Alonso(ESP) have been active for the longest time(19 years) in F1 so far.
+Fernando Alonso is still active and racing in F1, which could mean he has a chance to break the record for the driver being active for the longest time.

 ## --Power BI Dashboard--